pirahawk/forshow/scratch.md

-You are developing two containers to deploy to Azure Container Instances (ACI).
+You plan to demonstrate the functionality of Azure Functions apps by using different programming and scripting languages.

-You need to ensure that the containers share a lifecycle, resources, local network, and storage volumes.
+You need to select the languages that require the use of external editors for app development.

-What should you use?
+Which two languages should you use?
+Each correct answer presents a complete solution.

-Select only one answer.

-YAML file

-Container group

-Virtual network

-Environment variable
+Select all answers that apply.

+C#

+C# script

+Java

+PowerShell

+Python